mozilla/data-docs/src/contributing/style_guide.md

 In general, you can assume that readers have at least some technical knowledge.
 Different articles on DTMO may have different target audiences: when writing a new article, you should consider who you are writing it for and adjust your content appropriately.
 For example, a new product manager may require more careful hand-holding (and links to relevant concept or reference material) than a data scientist with many years of experience at Mozilla.

-Note that "data engineers" (the maintainers of the Mozilla data platform and tools) are explicitly *not* the target audience for DTMO, though they may find some resources here helpful in the course of the work.
-In general, if something is *only* of interest to a data engineer, it probably belongs elsewhere: see the note below on [implementation-specific articles](#implementation-specific-articles).
+Note that "data engineers" (the maintainers of the Mozilla data platform and tools) are *not* the target audience for DTMO, though they may find some resources here helpful in the course of the work.
+If something is *only* of interest to a data engineer, it probably belongs elsewhere: see the note below on [implementation-specific articles](#implementation-specific-articles).

 ## What to write

-In general there are three different types of documentation that are useful as part of a site like DTMO:
+There are three different types of documentation that are useful as part of a site like DTMO:

 * Introductory material: Material intended to help people get their bearings with Mozilla's telemetry system.
 A set of these articles form the [Getting Started](../concepts/getting_started.html) section on this site.
 * Tutorials & Cookbooks: Instructions on how to perform specific tasks using Mozilla's data platform.
 The focus here is on how to do things, rather than on what they are.
 * Reference: Reference material on either [datasets](../datasets/reference.md) or the [data platform itself](../reference/index.md).
-The focus is on describing how things work or what these things do, rather than how to use them.
+The focus is on describing how things work or what they do, rather than how to use them.

-In general, the most useful type of documentation for newcomers is usually a cookbook or tutorial (see this great post: [Teach, Don't Tell](https://stevelosh.com/blog/2013/09/teach-dont-tell/)) as they often don't know where to begin.
+In general, the most useful documentation for newcomers is usually a cookbook or tutorial as [they often don't know where to begin](https://stevelosh.com/blog/2013/09/teach-dont-tell/).
 For more advanced users, reference material may be more useful.

 ## What *not* to write

-There are a few types of documentation that are less useful for a general-purpose reference like DTMO.
+There are a few types of documentation that are less appropriate for a general-purpose reference like DTMO.

 ### Implementation-specific articles

-Any articles that are specific to the implementation of particular data systems or tools should be maintained alongside the system or tool itself.
+Any articles that are specific to the implementation of particular data systems or tools should be published alongside the system or tool itself.
 Examples of this might include:

 * Usage guides for command-line tools
 * In-depth documentation on architecture and design choices (beyond a general overview)